In3tinct/See-SURF/README.md

 Space seperate Cookies can be supplied for an authenticated session crawling python3 see-surf.py -H https://www.google.com -c cookie_name1=value1 cookie_name2=value2

-Supplying no. of threads and verbose mode (VERBOSE MODE NOT RECOMMENDED IF YOU DON'T WANT TO SPEND LONGER TIME BUT THE POSSIBILIT OF BUG FINDING INCREASES) python3 see-surf.py -H https://www.google.com -c cookie_name1=value1 cookie_name2=value2 -t 20 -v
+Supplying no. of threads and verbose mode (VERBOSE MODE IS NOT RECOMMENDED IF YOU DON'T WANT TO SPEND LONGER TIME BUT THE POSSIBILITY OF BUG FINDING INCREASES) python3 see-surf.py -H https://www.google.com -c cookie_name1=value1 cookie_name2=value2 -t 20 -v

 By Default, normal mode is On, with verbose switch you would see the same potential vulnerable param in different endpoints.